Continuing our kōrero about the future of Māori education

 In 2018, we started a conversation with Māori whānau and communities about what matters most in the education of Māori learners through a series of wānanga.
 Over 2000 learners, whānau and educators came along and discussed a wide range of issues and opportunities for Māori education.

 Thank you for your input.
-The information we gathered will be used to inform our refresh of Ka Hikitia and Tau Mai Te Reo and the overall Education Work Programme.
+The information we gathered has been used to inform our refresh of Ka Hikitia and Tau Mai Te Reo and the overall Education Work Programme.